hecrj/SwiftDecodePipeline/README.md

 }
 ````

-In the example above, `json` is a `String`.
+In the example above, `data` is a `String`.
 However, the `decode` function supports different types for the first parameter to suit your needs.
 The next section describes the different data types that can be decoded using this library.

-Notice how easy is to transform and reuse decoders.
+Notice how easy it is to transform and reuse decoders.
 In this case, our `decodeUser` is able to decode a single user, but we want to decode a list of users.
 Thus, we end up using `array(decodeUser)` to transform our `Decoder<User>` into a `Decoder<[User]>`.
 A `Decoder<Type>` returns either `.error(String)`
-when the format is invalid or doesn't meet the decoder restrictions, or `.ok(Type)` when the input was decoded sucessfully.
+when the format is invalid, or `.ok(Type)` when the input was decoded sucessfully.

 ## Available functions
-### Decode
+### `decodeJSON(json, with: decoder)`

-The ...
+It allows to use decoders for JSON decoding in a convenient way.
+Right now, there are 3 different `decodeJSON` definitions.
+Each one of them accepts
+JSON in a different form: `Data`, `String` and `Any`.

+The `Any` definition is there to [support Alamofire response data](#library-support).

 ### Primitives